Pyrrhu5/NikoNiko/README.md

 # NikoNiko

-Bot to register "daily mood" on Iluca's NikoNiko, randomly pick a mood an post it.
+Bot to register "daily mood" on Iluca's NikoNiko, randomly pick a mood and post it.

 ## Installation